about me

 Instead of jumping right into the corporate life after college, I made the most of my journalism degree and worked as a freelance videographer.
 I ideated, scripted, recorded, edited, and distributed videos for organizations like Pepsi, the Minnesota Timberwolves, the National Academy of Television, and Fox Sports North.
 (I also did wedding videography which, uh, never again.)

 We spent the next ten years building a successful agency, collaborating on cool projects like building self-driving cars and making traffic stops more safe and equitable.
 In addition to our work with startups, we also built apps for Fortune 500 companies.
-This meant we got to see how our architectural decisions with our code impacted millions of people.
+This meant we got to see how our architectural decisions impacted millions of people.

 After ten years of dealing with the ups and downs of owning an agency, I joined another creative agency and spent two years as their Chief Technology Officer helping to support their growing software engineering team.
 Our main project was to help a large wellness plan administrator transition their crumbling legacy software solutions into a single, modern Ruby on Rails stack.